cleanappio/cleanapp-mobile/README.md

 ### Run app on iOS simulator

-*There is no way to build and run on simulator fro the command line due to* ***error:0308010C:digital envelope routines::unsupported***
+*There is no way to build and run on simulator from the command line due to* ***error:0308010C:digital envelope routines::unsupported***

 1. Run Metro
     *  Open a new terminal window